 You’ve been disappointed with your Apple Watch battery life and you want to make it last longer.
 In this article, I’ll explain why your Apple Watch battery dies so fast and show you how to optimize your Apple Watch to extend its battery life!

-The Apple Watch Series 3’s battery life is designed to last 18 hours on a full charge, but we don’t live in a perfect world.
+Most Apple Watch models, including the Series 8, are designed to last 18 hours on a full charge.
+Unfortunately, we don’t live in a perfect world.
 Unoptimized settings, software crashes, and heavy apps can all cause significant Apple Watch battery drain.

 Is Something Wrong With My Apple Watch Battery?